Publishers need to know their readers to survive in digital era

 According to estimates by Austrian industry consultant Ruediger Wischenbart, Amazon has a 65 percent share of the U.S. market for e-books, bolstered by its Kindle device.
 Apple, which has integrated books into its iTunes platform, has 20 percent.

-A number of initiatives have sprung up around the world to launch competitor products to the Kindle, such as the Tolino, born from a collaboration of several German retail book chains and telecoms company Deutsche Telekom.
+A number of initiatives have sprung up around the world to launch competitor products to the Kindle, such as the Tolino, born from a collaboration of several German retail book chains and telecoms company Deutsche Telekom (DTEGn.DE).

 Europe is expected to be the largest e-book market by 2017, worth $19 billion, according to Forrester Research.